 There are occasions when you may need to separate your personalised registration from your car.
 The usual reason is because the car is going to be sold and you don’t want lose the rights to display your personalised plate.

-The quickest and easiest way to take a number plate off a vehicle is to retain it online.
+The quickest and easiest way to take a private number plate off a vehicle is to retain it online.
 The registration can then be put on a different vehicle straight away using the online facility (subject to acceptance).
-It costs the same amount of money to retain or transfer a private plate (£80).
-By using the online facility you are effectively completing a cherished transfer online; just as a two step process – take a plate off (retain) and put a plate on a vehicle (assign).
+It costs the same amount to retain or transfer a private plate (currently £80).
+By using the online facility you are effectively completing a cherished transfer online; just as a two-step process – take a plate off (retain) and put a plate on a vehicle (assign).

-If you get a message saying ‘this registration number cannot be retained online’ ring the telephone number on-screen and speak to an advisor.
-Often the DVLA telephone assistant can make a simple adjustment allowing the application to be processed at the second attempt.
+If you get a message saying ‘this registration number cannot be retained online’ call the telephone number displayed on screen and speak to a member of the the DVLA online support team.
+They may be able to assist you enabling the online application to be completed at the second attempt.

-If your application can’t be completed online, download form V317 and apply by post.
+If your application cannot be completed online, download form V317 and apply by post.

 Changes have been made to the retention scheme since this article was originally published in 2010.
-The information you are reading is regularly updated and reflects changes as recent as August 2016.
+The information you are reading was last updated in December 2018.

 Documents required to retain a private number plate: